 Elise Capron Literary Agent – This article about Literary Agent Elise Capron and the Sandra Dijkstra Literary Agency is part of a series about literary agents and How to Find a Literary Agent.
+DO NOT QUERY THIS AGENT AT THIS TIME: Elise is not currently accepting unsolicited submissions.
 Publishing Agent Elise Capron is an agent at the Sandra Dijkstra Literary Agency.
 In addition to handling her own list, she oversees the daily operations of the SDLA office, and works closely with Sandra Dijkstra on author development and management.
 She is most interested in character-driven literary fiction and well-written narrative non-fiction (particularly serious history with a good story).

 A graduate of Emerson College, Elise holds a BFA in Writing, Literature and Publishing.
 She has been with the Dijkstra Agency since late 2003.